 - 1. Service SAPR offices will review their respective nomination packages and set their own internal notifications and schedule to receive and review submissions in order to select an award nominee. - 2.
 DoD SAPRO will review final nominations to ensure compliance with issued guidance, then, upon approval, develop and coordinate citations for signature. - 3.
 DoD SAPRO will purchase the award trophies.
-(For individual nominations, one trophy is awarded.
-For groups, one trophy is awarded unless the organization is geographically separated, in which case one trophy per location is awarded.) - 4.
+For individual nominations, one trophy is awarded.
+For teams, one trophy is awarded and the team name will go trophy's for team awards.
+Each individual will also receive an award certificate and a coin. - 4.
 When final review is complete, DoD SAPRO will coordinate with Service SAPR offices to disseminate the award citations and trophies. - 5.
-DoD SAPRO will develop a DoD News Story announcing the winners of the awards.
-The News Story may be released in January (or thereafter as determined by DoD SAPRO) after ensuring all internal Service notifications have been completed. - 6.
+DoD SAPRO will develop a DoD News Story announcing the winners of the awards. - 6.
 DoD SAPRO may share photographs, videos, media material, and/or sound recording for general use with the press and/or post information on electronic outlets. - 7.
-Pending availability of funds and DoD Travel policy, nominees will be invited to Washington, DC to participate in a recognition ceremony, senior leader discussions and capcity building events.
+Pending availability of funds and DoD Travel policy, nominees will be invited to Washington, DC to participate in a recognition ceremony and associated events.
+Pending details outlined in 7., DoD will pay for one member to represent a team to travel to DC.
+They may also pay for a plus one, this may be another team member or a significant other.
+Commands may pay for additional nominees to attend.